Skip to content

 commute burden and earnings.”

-The report also suggests that there should be additional of "how conceptualizations and measures of predicted accessibility align with actually experienced time burdens within complicated, racialized patterns of lived experiences and job access."
-Lowe and López-García add, "Specifically, this project asks: What is the spatial distribution of commute burden by public transit in Chicagoland, and how does it compare with existing measures of predicted job accessibility?
+The report also suggests that there should be additional study of “how conceptualizations and measures of predicted accessibility align with actually experienced time burdens within complicated, racialized patterns of lived experiences and job access.”
+Lowe and López-García add, “Specifically, this project asks: What is the spatial distribution of commute burden by public transit in Chicagoland, and how does it compare with existing measures of predicted job accessibility?
 How does the commuting burden relate to earnings?
 What is

 the scope of differences by race in the cases where predicted high job access does not correspond with reasonable commuting patterns and access to